krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p24_UnionFind/readme.txt

 - find, which determines which subset a particular element is in,
 - and union, which merges two subsets into a single subset.

+NOTE: condition:
+    Union-Find cycle detection is only applicable for Graphs that are UNdirected!

 This pattern is particularly useful for problems where we need to find whether 2 elements belong to the same group or need to solve connectivity-related problems in a graph or tree.